Logiqx/gps-details/docs/devices/motion/rate/windfoiling/README.md

-Viewing the 1 / 5 / 10 Hz data of the left arm in GPS Speedreader it can be seen that the 5 Hz and 10 Hz data contain details not present in the 1 Hz data:
+Viewing the left arm 1 / 5 / 10 Hz data in GPS Speedreader it can be seen that the 5 Hz and 10 Hz data contain details not present in the 1 Hz data:

 ![left-arm](img/left-arm.png)

-The 1 Hz data does a pretty good job of showing what may well be the board speed, but it does not contain the pumping details.
+The 1 Hz data does a pretty good job of showing what may well be the approximate board speed, but it does not contain any of the pumping detail.

 Comparing the 5 Hz and 10 Hz data from both arms shows a strong correlation between the devices on the same arm.
-For example, blue (10 Hz) + red (5 Hz) on left arm, and green  (10 Hz) / magenta ( 5 Hz) on right arm:
+For example, blue (10 Hz) + red (5 Hz) on left arm, versus green  (10 Hz) + magenta (5 Hz) on right arm:

 ![both-arms](img/both-arms.png)

-It is quite subtle but beneath the dialog box, blue + red are varying in speed by more than green and magenta:
+The differences are quite subtle but beneath the dialog box, blue + red appear to consistently vary in speed by more than green and magenta:

 ![zoom](img/zoom.png)

-This leads me to believe that the motion being captured is real and that even the difference between each arm when pumping is picked up.
+This leads me to believe that the movements being captured are real, and the differences between each arm when pumping are clearly evident.
+It should however be noted that the higher logging rates will also be prone to greater levels of noise, as demonstrated by the static testing.

-When looking at this same period for just the left arm, it can be seen that the 5 Hz and 10 Hz data are recording details that are absent in the 1 Hz data.
+When looking at this same period for just the left arm, it can be seen that the 5 Hz (green) and 10 Hz (blue) data are recording details that are absent in the 1 Hz data (red).

 ![left-arm-2](img/left-arm-2.png)

-The 1 Hz data well may be an accurate depiction of the board speed, and thus be suitable for speed sailing.
-There is however a risk that aliasing may occur when pumping at a specific frequency, much akin to the artefacts seen when swinging the arms during a walk.
+The 1 Hz data well may however be a good approximation of the actual board speed, and thus suitable for speed sailing.
+After all, much as a runner is unlikely to be interested in their rapidly changing arm speeds, speed sailors should not really be reporting their bodily movements.

+It should be mentioned that there (theoretically) a risk that 1 Hz aliasing may also occur when pumping with a specific cadence, much akin to the artefacts seen when swinging the arms during a walk.

-If you want to record accurate speed data for jerky motion, then you must choose a suitable logging frequency.
+To summarize, if you want to record accurate speed data for jerky motion, then you must choose a suitable logging frequency.

-Since the 5 Hz and 10 Hz data tell the same story and somewhat immune to the aliasing seen when walking, it therefore makes sense to choose a higher logging rate such as 5 Hz, IMHO.
+Since the 5 Hz and 10 Hz data tell the much same story and are somewhat immune to the aliasing during the walking tests, it makes sense to choose a higher logging rate such as 5 Hz when speed sailing, IMHO.

-My original working notes were as follows:

-- 10 Hz and 5 Hz show a similar picture, telling me it is probably not completely noise.
-- 10 Hz will however contain more noise than 5 Hz.
-- 1 Hz is missing the details of pumping, but is that important?
-  - Need to consider the possibility of aliasing under specific circumstances.

-- Ignore individual "max" speeds in 5 Hz and 10 Hz data as they are definitely prone to genuine noise.
+It is also worth mentioning the insignificance of individual speed measurements when logging at higher frequencies such as 5 Hz and 10 Hz:

-  - Look at 09:09:09 for extreme changes in 5 Hz data - repeatedly >2 knots change in 0.2 seconds.
+- Look at 09:09:09 in this data for extreme changes in 5 Hz data - repeatedly >2 knots change in 0.2 seconds.
-    - This does not represent a change in board speed, just an arm movement during pumping!
+  - This is unlikely to represent a genuine change in board speed, simply arm movements when pumping!
+- Individual "max" speeds in 5 Hz and 10 Hz data are also prone to greater levels of random noise.
+  - The maximum 2s within 5 Hz and 10 Hz data is probably a good proxy of the true vMax, not individual readings.